Reflecting on Two Decades: The Journey of My Abandoned Blog

 Why Archive the Blog?

 In 2023, I decided to archive the blog.
 The last post was more than 10 years ago, and I felt it was time to take action.
-At the time, I wasn’t sure whether to delete it or archive it, but I ultimately chose to archive it for several reasons:
+I ultimately chose to archive rather than delete it for several reasons:

 - It's interesting to see how I started with web development and design.